-In the first 9 months of 2017, among adults aged 18-64, 12.7% were uninsured at the time of interview, 19.5% had public coverage, and 69.3% had private health insurance coverage (Figure 1).
+In 2017, among adults aged 18-64, 12.8% were uninsured at the time of interview, 19.3% had public coverage, and 69.3% had private health insurance coverage (Figure 1).
 After generally increasing, more recently, the percentage of adults aged 18-64 who were uninsured at the time of interview generally decreased.
 Corresponding increases have occurred in both public and private coverage among adults aged 18-64.

-In the first 9 months of 2017, among children aged 0-17 years, 4.9% were uninsured, 41.9% had public coverage, and 54.6% had private health insurance coverage (Figure 2).
-The percentage of children who were uninsured generally decreased over time; however, there was no significant change between 2016 and the first 9 months of 2017.
-While the percentage of children with private health insurance coverage has decreased and public coverage increased over time, more recently, the percentage of children with public or private coverage has leveled off.
+In 2017, among children aged 0-17 years, 5.0% were uninsured, 41.3% had public coverage, and 55.0% had private health insurance coverage (Figure 2).
+The percentage of children who were uninsured generally decreased over time.
+While the percentage of children with private health insurance coverage has decreased and public coverage has increased over time, more recently, the percentage of children with public or private coverage has leveled off.